spurin/snooze/README.md

 ## Why snooze?

 - **Test & Debug**: Perfect for verifying Kubernetes Ingress, load balancers, or quick dev checks.
-- **Simplicity**: No overhead from large frameworks—just a tiny compiled binary.
+- **Simplicity**: No overhead from large frameworks-just a tiny compiled binary.
-- **Minimal Attack Surface**: Less code, fewer dependencies—less to go wrong.
+- **Minimal Attack Surface**: Less code, fewer dependencies-less to go wrong.
 - **Education**: Great example of how to create a statically linked, scratch-based HTTP container.

 ## License

-This project is released into the public domain under [The Unlicense](http://unlicense.org).
+This project is released into the public domain under [Unlicense](http://unlicense.org).
-Feel free to do whatever you want with it—no strings attached.
+Feel free to do whatever you want with it-no strings attached.